iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Resolvent and Minty Paramaterization.md

 **Proof**

-To show, we first requires everything from [[Minty's Theorem, The Surjectivity Theorem]].
-See [[Firmly Nonexpansive Operators]] for more information.
+See [Resolvent Operators](Resolvent%20Operators.md) for more information.

 **References:**

 Theorem 3.78 of Dimitri's Convex Analysis textbook for MATH 516.
+Professor Heinz MATH 565 at UBCO